iSarmad/Style-Transfer-Pytorch/README.md

 # Image Style-Transfer-Pytorch
-This Repo is the implementation of the following papers
+This Repo is the implementation of the following paper:

 * [AdaIN](https://arxiv.org/abs/1703.06868) Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization